udippant/base-drafts/draft-ietf-quic-recovery.md

 ## Recovery Period

 Recovery is a period of time beginning with detection of a lost packet or an increase in the ECN-CE counter.
-Because QUIC retransmits stream data and control frames, not packets, it defines the end of recovery as a packet sent after the start of recovery being acknowledged.
+Because QWIK retransmits stream data and control frames, not packets, it defines the end of recovery as a packet sent after the start of recovery being acknowledged.
 This is slightly different from TCP's definition of recovery, which ends when the lost packet that started recovery is